 Catholic Health Initiatives

 Catholic Health Initiatives is one of the largest nonprofit health systems in the nation operating in 17 states across 100 hospitals.
-Their mission is to connect agencies, communities and facilities with a goal of bringing everyone the care they need, wherever they need it.
+Its mission is to connect agencies, communities, and facilities with the goal of bringing everyone the care they need, wherever they need it.